robinrendle/robinrendle.com/notes/the-drifter.md

 And because it’s an adventure game we also get a cast of fantastic characters, too.
 I particularly love the protagonist, Mick Carter.
 Mick is a guy who can’t stay in place, who unforgivably abandons everyone he loves.
 You return home with him after years of running away only to stumble into a murder and a deeply satisfying sci-fi adventure that slowly builds in weirdness over the course of the game.

-So if you grew up playing Broken Sword or Monkey Island, and then were awe-struck by Disco Elysium, I reckon this text adventure game is going to whisk you off your feet.
+So if you grew up playing Broken Sword or Monkey Island, and then were awe-struck by Disco Elysium, I reckon this adventure game is going to whisk you off your feet.
 The writing?
 Brilliant.
 Art?
 Stellar.
 Animations?
 Sick as hell.

 And the music?
 [Fan-damn-tastic](https://youtu.be/IULpbn6a6P8).